sebdel/mra-tools/README.md

 `npm start test.mra`

-To cretae fake ROM files from a MRA, use:
+To create fake ROM files from a MRA, use (linux only):

 `npm start test.mra gen`